jducoeur/ShowAsyncExecutorProblem/README.md

 This repo demonstrates an apparent problem with a specific combination of test functions, which result in some sort of inconsistent state that crashes Slick.

+### The Issue and the Solution

+This was used as the reproducer for [Play Issue #7581](https://github.com/playframework/playframework/issues/7581).
+See the discussion there for the details.
+The summary is that `withRouter()` shuts down the existing Application, putting things into a bad state, and that the workaround is to set the config value `play.allowGlobalApplication` to `false`.
+(So that there is no previous Application to break.)

 ### The Problem, and how to Repro

 What we know for sure: if you --